pig8pig/imc-prosperity-3/README.md

 Competing at the top level in algorithmic trading competitions requires building a very strong and well-rounded skill set — much broader than just knowing how to code.
 Here’s what worked for us:

 Structured learning: Start with a solid technical foundation.
-Years ago, we took structured courses like the Udemy course on [Algorithmic Trading](https://www.udemy.com/course/algorithmic-trading-with-python-and-machine-learning/) (very often on sale for like 10 bucks or so) to understand the basics of trading, order books, strategy design, and risk management.
+Years ago, we took structured courses like the Udemy course on [Algorithmic Trading](https://www.udemy.com/course/algorithmic-trading-with-python-and-machine-learning/) (very often on sale for like 10 bucks or so) to understand the basics of trading, order books, strategy design etc.

 YouTube and online resources: We supplemented formal education with countless hours of watching educational YouTube channels (e.g., QuantPy, Khan Academy for Statistics, QuantConnect tutorials) to stay exposed to new ideas and real-world examples.